Higher spin fields with reversed spin-statistics relation: Introduction

 \section{Introduction}

 It is well-known that in quantum field theory, in addition to clearly physical fields, other fields that are not in every respect physical also have important role.
 For example, the Faddeev--Popov ghost fields \cite{FP, WeinbergQFT2, PeskinSchroeder} appearing in quantized gauge field theories are of this kind.
 The main non-physical features of these fields are that although they are scalar fields, they are fermionic (anticommuting), and the Fock space generated by their modes has indefinite scalar product.
+Non-zero spin ghost fields with similar features also appear in certain theories that describe higher spin fields, for example vector and spinor ghost fields appear in quantum gravity and supergravity \cite{DeWitt, Superspace}.
+Ghost fields are massless in gauge theories with unbroken gauge symmetry, but they can acquire mass due to spontaneous symmetry breaking \cite{WeinbergQFT2, PeskinSchroeder}, and massive ghost fields appear also in some other massive extensions of gauge theories \cite{CF, Kondo, Kondo2}.

 In this paper an elementary construction of massive free fields with arbitrary spin and reversed spin-statistics relation is presented.
 In relation to the latter property, the Fock space generated by the modes of these fields also has indefinite scalar product.
 Regarding other properties, specifically locality and the non-negativity of the energy spectrum, the fields with reversed statistical properties are not different from normal fields.